dmbarbour/glas/docs/GlasDesign.md

 *Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries should have a header space to include a cryptographic salt (and other metadata).
 This salt prevents global deduplication, but local deduplication is supported by stable convergence secret.

-## Language Modules

-Language modules have a module name of form `language-*`.
-The value of a language module should be a dict of form `(compile:Program, ...)`.
-This program should at least pass a simple static arity check.
-The language module can be extended with other fields for documentation and tutorials, interactive interpreter, language server component, etc..

-The compile program is a value that represents a function from source to compiled value with limited log and load effects.
-A viable effects API:

-* **log:Message** - Response is unit.
-Messages may include warnings and issues, progress reports, code change proposals, etc..
-* **load:ModuleID** - Module ID is typically a symbol such as `foo`.
-Response value from compiling the identified module, or `error` if a value cannot be computed.

-Load errors may occur due to missing modules, ambiguous file names, dependency cyles, runtime type error, etc..
-The cause of error is not reported to the module client, but may be reported by the development environment.
-There are potential use cases for explicitly returning `error` when compiling a module.

 ## Program Model

-Mature Glas systems can support many program models.
-However, to get started, we must define the standard program model for language modules.
-Design goals: trivial to interpret, good performance when compiled, deterministic and cacheable, low barriers for metaprogramming, reusable for runtime applications.

-Proposed model:
+Glas defines a foundational program model for language modules and as a suitable starting point for applications.
+Design goals for this model include simplicity, determinism, extensibility, incremental computing, and low barriers for metaprogramming.

-Programs are concretely represented by a structured value modeling an abstract syntax tree.
-There are nodes to express sequencing, conditionals, loops, arithmetic, etc..
-Programs are second-class: there is no operator to interpret a runtime value as a program.
-Programs manipulate a tacit environment consisting of a data stack and effects handler.
+Programs are represented by an abstract syntax tree formed of variants, dictionaries, and lists.
+There are variant operators for sequencing, conditionals, loops, natural number arithmetic, annotations, etc..
+Programs are second-class (no eval), acyclic (no directed cycles, modulo 'data'), and statically linked (no function pointers).
+These restrictions simplify the model.

-The data stack contains Glas values.
-There is no separate heap, but large values such as lists or trees may be placed on the stack and manipulated.
-Programs are designed to support a lightweight static arity (stack effect) analysis in the normal case.
-A more refined static type analysis can be provided by the .
+Programs manipulate a tacit environment consisting of a graph, a cursor stack, and effects handler.
+The cursor stack essentially contains references to nodes within the graph.
+Because the tacit environment is effectively linear, operations can be usefully viewed as mutating the environment and as pure functions on the environment.

-The effects handler is an abstract object that may be overridden within a subprogram.
+The effects handler is a lightweight mechanism to interact with the environment.
+The env operator enables interception of this handler within scope of a subprogram.
 The runtime or compiler will provide the external effects handler.
-However, it is also possible to override an effects handler within scope of a subprogram.
+It is also possible to override an effects handler within scope of a subprogram.

 Conditionals and loops are based on failure and backtracking.
-Effects are also backtracked, though external effects might have special handling when canceled.
+Effects are also backtracked.
 Backtracking is expressive for pattern matching and parsing and suitable for modeling transactions.
-However, it does prohibit synchronous effects APIs.
+However, it does interfere with expression of synchronous interactions.

 ## Namespace?
 Defer.

-It is feasible to introduce a namespace context within the program model, such that subprograms can easily reuse definitions.
-This could greatly improve concision, compressing the program.

-However, there is a cost: programs depend more heavily on context, and assume more about context.
-To robustly share the program would require extracting and copying the relevant context.
-However, after similar contexts are copied many times for many subprograms, we lose most concision benefits.
-Worse, we now have many symbols whose meanings vary contextually.

-The alternative to namespaces is to inline all subprograms.
-This results in huge programs, but can be mitigated by structure sharing at the data layer, and deduplication by compilers.
-The benefits of a compiler-provided deduplication pass is that it doesn't need to align with human meaningful symbols, and may be applied after context-based optimizations are performed.
+The module system implicitly serves as a namespace layer, but results in too much duplicate code.
+Optimizers can deduplicate common subprograms via directed acyclic graph.
+It is feasible to model a namespace using the env/eff operators.

+Thus, there is no strong pressure to implement namespaces.
+Meanwhile, there is some pressure to avoid doing so: explicit sharing via namespaces can easily interfere with metaprogramming due to contextual entanglement.

 Glas programs do support indirect namespace models via the effects model.